aporeto-inc/gaia/doc/documentation.md

 ##### `PUT /cloudnetworkinterfaces/:id`

-Updates the networkinterface with the given ID.
+Updates the network interface with the given ID.

 #### Attributes